 - The passengers and driver wear seat belts - this is a legal requirement.
-Passengers may only be carried in seats where there are seat belts fitted.
-Children must be properly restrained in accordance with local law. - Please note that Auto-Sleepers advises against the retrofitting of additional seat belts. - Heavy loads are not stored in top cupboards or in areas from which they may become detached.
+Passengers may only be carried in seats where there are seat belts fitted. - Please note that Auto-Sleepers advises against the retrofitting of additional seat belts. - Heavy loads are not stored in top cupboards or in areas from which they may become detached.
 Please ensure that heavy items are stored low down and take care not to overload individual wheels, the axles or the MTPLM. - Table(s) are stowed in the correct position and table legs secured in their retaining clips.
-Do not travel with the table in front of the forward facing seat if the seat is occupied, as this may constitute an injury hazard in the event of an accident. - Furniture lids are lowered; cupboards and flaps are closed and secured.
+Do not travel with the table in front of the forward facing seat if the seat is occupied, as this may constitute an injury hazard in the event of an accident. - Furniture lids are lowered; cupboards and flaps are closed and secured. - The refrigerator door is closed and secured by its travelling catch. - The retractable rear step if fitted, is retracted or, if a separate step is supplied, it is safely stowed in the vehicle.

-- The refrigerator door is closed and secured by its travelling catch. - The retractable rear step if fitted, is retracted or, if a separate step is supplied, it is safely stowed in the vehicle. - Roof ventilators are closed and locked in the down position. - The bathroom is not used whilst the vehicle is in motion.
-(Note: Refers only to models fitted with shower or toilet compartment). - Top hinged windows are closed, and securely fastened. - Children do not roam around the vehicle; they may fall and injure themselves.
+- Roof ventilators are closed and locked in the down position. - Top hinged windows are closed, and securely fastened. - Children do not roam around the vehicle; they may fall and injure themselves.